CROWN CAPS a/k/a Bottle Caps

 BAVARIAN'S OLD STYLE BEER CROWN CAPS

 c.
-Late 1940s - Early 1950s.
-The two Ohio crowns on the upper right show tax paid for beer with alcohol less than 7% and less than 3.2%.
-The center of the crown depicts the seal of Ohio, and is best shown on the blue crown.
+Early 1950s.
+These two Ohio crowns show tax paid for beer with alcohol less than 7% and less than 3.2%.
+The center of each crown depicts the seal of Ohio, and it is more clear on the blue crown.
 The number of rays from the sun are supposed to reflect the number of original colonies (13).
 The the cluster of arrows on the left of the seal recognizes Native Americans and that Ohio was the 17th state to enter the Union.
 The cluster of wheat on the right symbolizes the state's agriculture and bounty.
 However, the minimization of the seal makes it difficult for the numbers and images to be recognized.

 BAVARIAN'S OLD STYLE CROWN CAPS for OH & KY